 Going on a South Africa vacation?
 Before our long vacation in South Africa, the nation was one I knew little about.
-I watched the Color of Friendship like any little girl addicted to The Disney Channel and was introduced to apartheid.
+Like any little girl addicted to The Disney Channel, I watched The Color of Friendship and was introduced to apartheid.

 I watched nature documentaries showcasing the beautiful visuals of the Cape and the effects of the two colliding ocean currents.
 And of course, I knew of the inspirational Nelson Mandela.